hao-ai-lab/Consistency_LLM/README.md

 ## Introduction
 Consistency Large Language Models (CLLMs) is a family of efficient parallel decoders refined from target LLMs.
 Show demo here.

-Compared with existing techniques, CLLM achieves fast parallel decoding without any:
+Compared with existing acceleration techniques, CLLM achieves fast parallel decoding without any:
-- Draft models.
+- Draft models
-- Architecture adjustment.
--
+- Additional architectural components

+This implies numerous advantages of CLLMs:
+- CLLMs eliminate the complexity of training 'good' draft models and managing two different models in a single system.
+- CLLMs share the same architecture with target LLMs which simplifies training and eliminates the need to design additional architecture for specific LLMs.
+- CLLMs can be integrated seamlessly with other techniques for efficient LLM inference (e.g. Lookahead Decoding) and achieve greater speedup.

+Empirical results have shown the effectiveness of CLLMs.

 ## Contents
 - [Introduction](#introduction)